 What is the most ROI-positive landscaping VA role to hire first?

 Estimate follow-up paired with recurring-contract renewal.
 Most landscaping shops send dozens of estimates a month (design installs, hardscape, irrigation, tree work) and let a large share go cold because no one chases them.
 A VA running a 2 / 5 / 10-day follow-up cadence recovers a meaningful slice of that pipeline.
 On the maintenance side, recurring contracts are the backbone of a landscaping business; a VA who renews lapsing accounts and pre-books next season protects recurring revenue that compounds.
-Both routinely pay the VA back inside the first month.
+Both are where a back-office VA tends to pay for itself.

 Can a landscaping VA manage recurring maintenance contracts and renewals?